Benjamin-KBM/Old-MercGuy-online-store/README.md

 # **How to Install and Run The Web Store**

 To launch the application do the following.
+* Download file and open in IDE of choice
+* extract and open termial
 * npm install
 * npm start

 # ![Alt text](Old_MercGuy.png)
 # ![Alt text](Old_MercGuyLogin.png)
 # ![Alt text](Old_MercGuySignUp.png)